 (a) Single family dwellings designed for and occupied exclusively by one family, but not including a house trailer or mobile home.

 (b) Churches, cemeteries subject to Wis.
-Stats § 157, public and parochial schools, colleges and universities.
+Stat. § 157, public and parochial schools, colleges and universities.

 (c) Parks and playgrounds, including swimming pools, golf courses, tennis courts, picnic grounds and bathing beaches.